 email: btremillo at geminiink.org

 Before moving to publications in 2013, Anisa directed the Writers in Communities (WIC) program for four years.
-During her time at Gemini Ink, she has published over forty anthologies and books through WIC.
+During her time at Gemini Ink, she has published over fifty anthologies and books through WIC.
 She also co-runs Aztlan Libre Press, a small publishing house in San Antonio.

 email: aonofre at geminiink.org